The Boulevard (stadium): 2003–2009

-In 2003 Hull F.C. found a new ground at the KC Stadium joining up with the football team and putting the stadium under imminent threat of closure.
-The greyhound operation had just finished at the New Craven Park and transferred to the Boulevard saving the stadium from closure.
+In 2002, Hull F.C. moved to the newly opened KC Stadium, entering into a groundshare agreement with association football club Hull City A.F.C. and putting The Boulevard under imminent threat of closure.
+The greyhound operation had just finished at the New Craven Park and transferred to the Boulevard, saving the stadium from closure.

-The track was constructed with a circumference of 387 metres and distances of 270, 460, 655 and 845 metres.
-Racing started in December 2003 with Friday and Saturday night racing under the supervision of Racing Manager, David Gray.
+The track was constructed with a circumference of 387 m and distances of 270 m, 460 m, 655 m and 845 m.
+Racing started in December 2003, with Friday and Saturday night racing under the supervision of Racing Manager, David Gray.

-After the council refused to extend the greyhound racing lease the stadium remained unused until 25 October 2007 when it reopened again for the first time in 28 months.
-Racing changed to Thursday and Saturday nights and Mick Smith was brought in as Racing Manager.
+After Hull City Council refused to extend the greyhound racing lease, the stadium remained unused until 25 October 2007, when it reopened again under a three-year lease for the first time in 28 months.
+A £250,000 refurbishment of the stadium was carried out, racing changed to Thursday and Saturday nights, and Mick Smith was appointed as Racing Manager.